How to Get a Home Loan With Bad Credit

 Step 2: Review your credit report for errors

-You’re entitled to a free copy of your credit report from each of the three major credit unions each year.
-You can request all three at once or space them out.
-If you haven’t requested any of your reports yet and want to evaluate your ability to buy a home, it’s imperative to get those reports.
+You're entitled to a free copy of your credit report from each of the three major credit bureaus each year.

 Kikoff has a free dispute-letter generator to make the process easier.
 You can use it to generate, print, and mail letters to Experian and Equifax.
 Our platform can also help you create a letter and electronically submit it to TransUnion.